The Phases of Alcohol Withdrawal

 ⇢ Nausea & Vomiting

-Between 24 and 48 hours after the last drink, more intense symptoms may begin to appear.
+Between 24 and 48 hours after the last drink, more intense symptoms begin to resonate.

-Adrenergic medications may be used to treat elevated blood pressure and pulse rate.
-For those at a high risk for seizures, anti-seizure medications may be given which may also help with depression, anxiety, and irritability.
+Adrenergic medications may be used to treat elevated blood pressure and pulse rate and anti-seizure medications may also be used which may also help with the depression, anxiety, and irritability.

 ⇢ Mild Hallucinations